-Many think that her grief was so great that she apparently took no note of the angels, and after answering their question, turned away from them.
+It's possible her grief was so great that she didn't notice they were angels, and after answering their question, turned away.

 Jesus Talks to Mary

 Verse 14: "Having said this, she turned around and saw Jesus standing, but she did not know that it was Jesus."

-"Then she turned and saw Jesus."
-Just as she had failed to distinguish the angels, she did not recognize the Lord.
+"Then she turned and saw Jesus." and as with the angels, she did not recognize the Lord.

-There has been much supposition regarding Mary's failure to recognize Jesus.
+There has been endless speculation concerning Mary's failure to recognize Jesus.

-Most believe it was due to her profound emotional state.
+Most believe it was due to her tears and profound emotional state.